 - To identify local variations in regulatory interpretations

 - To produce an online tool that facilitates study of the data, now available here

 Phosphorus Field-to-Watershed (PF2W) Modeling Group

 One of the classic environmental management dilemmas is that we often understand and evaluate systems at large scales (watersheds, sub-basins), yet management of the landscape most often occurs at the field or even sub-field scale.
 In the Phosphorus Field-to-Watershed (PF2W) Modeling Workshop, we brought together practitioners to discuss how to dovetail existing in-field phosphorus measurements and modeled phosphorus pools to build more dependable and useful models of phosphorus transport.
-Launched in August 2018, scientists and members of the Sustainable Phosphorus Alliance were invited to this day-long (noon to noon) workshop.
+Launched in August 2018, scientists and members of the Sustainable Phosphorus Alliance were invited to this workshop.
 That event yielded three action groups who are working on identified knowledge gaps, as described in our blog.
-Updates from these groups will be presented at Phosphorus Forum 2019.Videos of the PF2W Modeling Workshop are available on YouTube.
+Updates from these groups were presented at Phosphorus Forum 2019.Videos of the PF2W Modeling Workshop are available on YouTube.